-This research refers to the three studies related to travel constraints.
-First, research entitled "a multilevel analysis of the effects of wine destination attributes on travel constraints and revisit intention" [4], aimed at investigating whether the attributes of tourist destinations can increase the negative effects of travel constraint on the intention to revisit.
+This research refers to the three studies related to travel constraints previously conducted by Bonn M.A., et al (2016), Chen & Wu (2009) and Nyaupane & Andereck (2008).
+Bonn M.A. et al (2016)'s research entitled "a multilevel analysis of the effects of wine destination attributes on travel constraints and revisit intention" aimed at investigating whether the attributes of tourist destinations can increase the negative effects of travel constraint on the intention to revisit.
 After obtaining the answer, the researchers could help the tourist destination to develop its marketing strategy.
-In the research, there are three subvariables from travel constraints and six sub-variable of destination attributes.
+In the research, there are three sub-variables from travel constraints and six sub-variable of destination attributes.
 The three sub-variable of travel constraints are structural constraints related to distance, time, and money.
-The interpersonal constraint related to the existence of travel mates or supports from other family members, and interpersonal constraint related to selfmotivation, psychological condition, and the limited information.
-The six sub-variable of destination attributes competitive environment (environmental competitiveness), global environment (global economy condition, politics stability, government regulations, and socio-demography), core resources and attractors (nature's view, weather, culture, accommodation, restaurant, transportation, etc.), supporting factors and resources amenities, (infrastructure, access), destination management (tourist destination regulations, reputation planning and development, and the strengthening of destination image), and qualifying determinants (location, destination, cost, and security).
-The research results showed that a negative impact of structural travel constraint causing the low revisit intention can be weakened if the tourists have an emotional interest on a destination.
+The interpersonal constraint related to the existence of travel mates or supports from other family members, and interpersonal constraint related to self-motivation, psychological condition, and the limited information.
+The six sub-variable of destination attributes namely competitive environment (environmental competitiveness), global environment (global economy condition, politics stability, government regulations, and socio-demography), core resources and attractors (nature's view, weather, culture, accommodation, restaurant, transportation, etc.), supporting factors and resources (infrastructure, amenities, access), destination management (tourist destination regulations, reputation planning and development, and the strengthening of destination image), and qualifying determinants (location, destination, cost, and security).
+The research results of Bonn M.A., et al (2016) showed that a negative impact of structural travel constraint causing the low revisit intention can be weakened if the tourists have an emotional interest on a destination.
 Moreover, the negative impact of interpersonal travel constraint causing the low revisit intention can be weakened if the infrastructure condition in the tourist destination is good and a positive perception of tourist destination can be established.

-The second research as a reference entitled how motivations, constraints, and demographic factors predict seniors' overseas travel propensity" [5].
+The second research as a reference entitled how motivations, constraints, and demographic factors predict seniors' overseas travel propensity" conducted by Chen & Wu (2009).
 The study aimed at finding out the influence of travel motivation, travel constraint, and demography variable on elderly tourists traveling abroad.
 The results showed that age, income, employment status, motivation related to relaxation, motivation related to finding something new, motivation of socializing and personal constraints related to emotions and health become the main factor influencing the tendency of elderly tourist to travel abroad.
 The motivation related to relaxation and finding something new affect positively on matters related to socialization and interaction with external as well as health influences negatively.

-The third research entitled "understanding travel constraint: application and extension of a leisure constraints model" [6] revealed that there are three dimensions of travel constraints they are structural, interpersonal, and intrapersonal.
+The third research was performed by Nyaupane & Andereck (2008) entitled "understanding travel constraint: application and extension of a leisure constraints model" revealed that there are three dimensions of travel constraints they are structural, interpersonal, and intrapersonal.
 Intrapersonal dimension related to the lack of interest, stress, depression, worries, religiousness, relatives, and self-skills.
 Interpersonal dimension related to not having travel mate, family or couple to join in doing the travel.
 The structural dimension related to the lack of time, money, and tourist destination attributes (such as the availability of information, access-distance, and weather condition) the research results showed the sequence of constraints as follows, time is the main constraint, followed by cost, interpersonal constraint, tourist destination attributes, and intrapersonal constraint as the weakest constraint influencing the travel decision.